TerryV8/click-count/docs/terraform_setup.md

 # Our case with AWS

-Here, Terraform provisiones a full AWS infrastructure from the ground using Terraform.
+Here, Terraform provisions a full AWS infrastructure from the ground using Terraform.

-In our case we are going to create a production-ready environment in AWS using Terraform automation which will require us to set up a VPC, Network Gateway, subnets, routes, security groups, EC2 machines with Redis installed inside the private network, and the web app in the public subnet.
+In our case, we are going to create a production-ready environment in AWS using Terraform automation which will require us to set up a VPC, Network Gateway, subnets, routes, security groups, EC2 machines with Redis installed inside the private network, and the web app in the public subnet.

 ## Setup